River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 - The thing that exists in the city right now.
 - `PrefabRef` points to a **prefab entity** (`PrefabRef.m_Prefab`), not `PrefabBase`.
 - Has runtime components used by simulation right now (often game computed/ cached / serialized).
-- Most all known runtime values do **not** hot-update just because the prefab entity changed.
+- Most known runtime values do **not** hot-update just because the prefab entity changed.
   - (ex: workers: instance-side `Game.Companies.WorkProvider.m_MaxWorkers`)
   - needs extra code to trigger an instant update or a player action (ex: place a new building).